pytorch/translate/README.md

 To install Translate, please refer to the `install.sh` script.
 In short, run `bash install.sh`.
 We have tested this script on CentOS 7.4.1708 with a Tesla M40 card and a CUDA 8 installation.
 We encourage you to report an [issue](https://github.com/pytorch/translate/issues) if you are unable to install this project for your specific configuration.

-Alternatively, you can launch an AWS instance using the `pytorch_translate_initial_release` image.
+Alternatively, you can launch an AWS instance using the `pytorch_translate_initial_release` image (AMI ID: ami-04ff53cdd573658dc).
 Once you have ssh'ed to the AWS instance, the example commands below should work after running `cd translate`.

 ## Training